BettercareHealth/bettercare/mmh/mmh-2.md

 *	Question 7: ‘I have been so unhappy I have had difficulty sleeping.’
 Check if the mother is having difficulty sleeping because of her feelings, or because of being physically uncomfortable due to the pregnancy.
 *	Question 10: ‘I have thought of harming myself or ending my life.’

-If the mother gives an answer with a score of 1, 2 or 3 to this question, you should ask her further questions to find out if she is suicidal.
+If the mother gives an answer with a score of 1, 2 or 3 to question 10, you should ask her further questions to find out if she is suicidal.

 > If the mother has previously attempted suicide, or has a plan for how she may harm herself, you need to refer her URGENTLY.
 It does not matter what her overall score is.